Credential:

 1. Applications will be reviewed for completeness and eligibility.

-2. Applicants will be notified by telephone and email to participate in a person interview.
+2. Eligible Applicants will be notified by telephone and/or email to participate in an in-person interview.
 Applicants will be asked to email their resume prior to the Interview to info@ttgtraining.org

 3. Applicants should bring to the interview:

-• A copy of Secondary School Diploma or GED (if graduating in June 2024 or you have this on order, please communicate this during interview)
+• Proof of Schooling (including a copy of Secondary School Diploma, GED or CAEC).
+If you are graduating in June 2026, or you have this on order, please communicate this during interview.

 • A copy of any Safety Training Certifications

-• Contact information for 3 personal or employment references
+• Contact information (phone and email) for 3 personal or employment references

-1. From amongst the interview applicants, up to 15 potential candidates for each program will be selected to participate in Assessment Testing.
+1. From amongst the interview applicants, shortlisted candidates for each program will be selected to participate in Assessment Testing (Math and English Comprehension)

-2. If you are asked to attend the Assessment:
+2. If you are asked to participate in Assessment testing:

-• Assessments will determine if any additional upgrading is necessary in Math or English to successfully complete the training.
+• Assessments will help determine if any additional upgrading is necessary in Math or English to successfully complete the training for individuals accepted in the program.

-• Candidates will sign Consent for Release of Personal Information forms giving permission to release test results to TTG and sharing with program delivery partners
+• Candidates will be required to sign Consent for Release of Personal Information forms giving permission to release test results to TTG and sharing and discussing with program delivery partners

 Acceptance Notification

-12 Candidates will be selected based on their personal interview, references and assessment results.
+12 Candidates will be selected for each program based on their eligibility, personal interview(s), references and assessment results.
 Successful candidates will be notified by phone and email.

 If you have any questions or require additional information, contact us at 519-801-8641, or info@ttgtraining.org.